 Very smart people are very smart.

-I used to wonder about people who will watch televised poker, even though they’re not sure if a flush beats a straight.
-Certainly the money and drama are part of it.
-But as a non-chess player watching chess, I get it now.
-I have only the vaguest sense of what’s happening on the board, but there is no doubt in my mind that something supremely beautiful is taking place.
+Ever wondered about people who will watch televised poker, even though they’re not sure if a flush beats a straight?
+Certainly the excitement and drama are part of it.

-That, coupled with the engagement, good humor, and sparkling wit of the players, makes the game eminently watchable, even if I’m not 100% sure where the pieces end up after a castle.
+That, coupled with the engagement, good humor, and sparkling wit of the players, makes the game eminently watchable, even if you’re not 100% sure where the pieces end up after a castle.

-Back to the “complete information” thing.
-I was struck by how much that changes the entire dynamic of the game.
-And as a real-life model, poker gets the nod, exactly because of this.
-The parallels between poker and business (and military) scenarios are famous.
-The real world never offers two competing parties complete information about the opponent’s resources, intent, strengths, and weaknesses.
-The only secret a chess player can keep is the overall arc of their game plan, and even the end goal—check-mate the opponent’s king—is known by both players.
+Back to the “complete information” thing, which completely changes the entire dynamic of the game - as a model of real life, poker gets the nod, precisely because of this.
+The parallels between poker and business (and military) scenarios are famous, because the real world never offers two competing parties complete information about the opponent’s resources, intent, strengths, and weaknesses.
+On the other hand, the only secret a chess player can keep is the overall arc of their game plan, and even the end goal—check-mate the opponent’s king—is known by both players.

-Also, I believe the single greatest gift of poker is it teaches you to deal with real-life variance.
-A successful poker player quickly learns to move past bad beats, and sees them as an unavoidable component of playing the game.
+Poker also teaches you to deal with real-life variance: a successful poker player quickly learns to move past bad beats, and sees them as an unavoidable component of playing the game.
 This lesson, properly internalized, translates seamlessly into the real world and helps one cope with an arbitrary and capricious universe.

 Chess, however, offers no such lessons.
 The better player always wins.
 Good planning and proper execution are invariably successful.
 It’s a world many of us would like to inhabit, but it’s definitely not the world we live in.
 Poker players plan; the deck laughs.